VISIT OUR ART STORE ▶

 Put water on the spot and blend

-• I gently press and lift the water and pigment.
+• The area is gently pressed to lift the water and pigment.

 Dab with a napkin

 Even on dry paint, this method lifts color.
-It might not erase the mark completely, but it can fade it significantly.
+It may not erase the mark completely, but it can fade it significantly.

 The result after solution 1